Evictions

 The 72-hour notice is not to be confused with the 10-day appeal period.
 Many landlords confuse the waiver of the 10-day appeal period to mean the 72-Hour Notice has also been waived, thereby expecting the Sheriff to execute the Writ the moment he receives it.
 The laws relating to the 10-day appeal period and the 72-Hour Notice are covered under two different code sections.
 Therefore, unless the judge, in writing, waives the 72-Hour Notice to the tenant, the Sheriff must follow the code.

-Sheriff has no control over how long it takes a Writ to come down from the court to his office.
+The moment the Sheriff receives the Writ from the Court, the Writ is entered into the computer.
+The Sheriff has no control over how long it takes a Writ to come down from the court to his office.
 Processes are picked up twice daily from the court, early in the morning and again at 12 p.m.
 If the court issues a Writ after 12 p.m., the Sheriff will not get it until the following morning.

 After entering the Writ of Possession into the computer, the assigned zone deputy will call the landlord to arrange the eviction date and time.
 Therefore, it is important the landlord write any and all phone numbers on the Writ so the Sheriff can contact him for scheduling.
 If the landlord's phone number is not written on the Writ, the Sheriff will mail notification to him to request a call to our office for scheduling.
 Valuable time is lost and it is possible the Writ could expire before ever scheduling the eviction.

-VACATE, which is issued by the Sheriff.
+Once a mutually agreeable time has been set, the deputy will prepare the 72-HOUR NOTICE TO VACATE, which is issued by the Sheriff.
 The date and time of the eviction must be noted on the form.
 The notice is then posted by the deputy.
 Pursuant to §8.01 -470, the notice must be served according to the laws relating to service of process.
 This is especially important if the landlord is trying to evict a business where the owner has left property inside but is no longer operating the business.
 If this should occur, the landlord may want to consult an attorney because service at the business cannot be affected and would have to be directed to the owner's home.
 Other remedies may also be available to the landlord.

-Postponement and cancellation of scheduled eviction
+Postponement and Cancellation of Scheduled Eviction

 Postponing the Writ can be defined as rescheduling the eviction date to another day.
 If the first scheduled date is postponed and rescheduled to a later date and time, the 72-Hour Notice must be served again giving the new date, allowing at least an additional 72 hours’ notice to the tenant.
 In addition, the landlord must pay $12 per tenant being served with the Notice.
 Payment of the additional fees must be made before service of the second Notice.
 Only one postponement is allowed by the plaintiff.
 If the Writ is not executed after the second posting, the plaintiff would be required to obtain a new Writ.